 Provide a Comfortable Sitting Area With Pergolas and Gazebos

-Commercial gazebos are traditionally round with a full roof overhead that provides complete shade for families who need a respite from the heat.
+Commercial gazebos are traditionally round with a full roof overhead.
+They provide complete shade for families who need a respite from the heat.
 Pergolas are typically rectangular, and can have a full roof or one made out of slats that allow some sunlight to filter in.
 Both of these options are perfect places for a family to enjoy a picnic or to host a party.

-You can also place these close to the playground so that families with young infants can escape the sun while the older kids play.
-Since the American Academy of Pediatrics recommends keeping babies under the age of six months out of direct sunlight, a few benches or picnic tables in these areas are the ideal place for families to dote on the little ones while the rest of the kids hit the play area.
+Placing these structures close to the playground are a great way for parents to escape the sun with younger children, while still being able to watch the older kids play.
+The American Academy of Pediatrics recommends keeping babies under the age of six months out of direct sunlight, making these shade structures essential for new parents.
+Adding a few benches or picnic tables in these areas make them the ideal place for families to dote on the little ones while the rest of the kids hit the play area.

 Cool Athletes Off With Shaded Baseball Dugouts